Visceral Aneurysm

 How does it occur?

 Most are described as degenerative, in that they have formed due to weakening of the artery wall which can be caused by plaque build up, smoking, genetics or a combination of all of these factors.
 Some are associated with other disorders such as inflammation with blood vessels (called vasculitis).
 Another condition called fibromuscular dysplasia (FMD) is often found in younger female patients with aneurysms to one of the kidneys.
+As with aneurysms of the aorta, the concern is that these aneurysms can enlarge and rupture causing significant blood loss and death.

 How can they be treated?